iamkayourday/E-Commerce_store/README.md

 # E-Commerce Web Application

 This is a fully functional e-commerce web application built with **React**, **React Router**, and **Tailwind CSS**.
 It includes features like user authentication, product browsing, cart management, checkout, and more.
-The application is designed to be responsive and user-friendly.
+The application is designed with a **mobile-first approach**, ensuring a responsive and user-friendly experience on mobile devices.

 ---